R365 Payments Service

 4. The payment is delivered electronically for payment processing.

-5. The payment is issued to the vendor based on the agreed upon payment method:
+5. The payment is issued to the vendor as either a check, ACH, or vCard.

 6. The vendor receives the payment and the process is complete.